proxy4slender/proxy4slender/README.md

 <summary>bfyi</summary>

-various entites such as slenderman (father) are in fact real and exist amidst the worlds, I will be speaking of them from time 2 time, and if you're just here to tell me to get help, consider doing something more productive with your day,

-not the most empathetic person here please refrain from venting 2 me unless we're close<br>

 i hide people without issue i might even hide if you slightly irritate me or wear a skin from a franchise i dislike<br>

 for the most part i can at least sympatheize with your situation but it depends, plus i do not gain anything from helping you directly, it is not my duty i am no professional therapist please seek someone else<br>